 Flash fiction, short stories, Chicanoismo, social justice, experimental writing, speculative fiction, sci-fi, too much TV and video games, and reading short story anthologies.

-Scott Russell Duncan, a.k.a.
-Scott Duncan-Fernandez received his MFA from Mills College in Oakland, California where he now lives and writes.
-He is senior editor at Somos en escrito Literary Magazine and Press and was editor on the first Chicano sci-fi anthology, El Porvenir, ¡Ya!, which was a finalist in the Next Generation Indie Book Awards.
+Scott Russell Duncan, a Xicano writer, is senior editor at Somos en escrito Literary Magazine and Press and was editor on the first Chicano sci-fi anthology, El Porvenir, ¡Ya!, which was a finalist in the Next Generation Indie Book Awards.
+He is director of Palabras del Pueblo, a writing workshop for la raza.
 In 2016 his story “How My Hide Got Color” won San Francisco Litquake’s Short Story Contest.
 His nonfiction piece “Mexican American Psycho is in Your Dreams” won first place in the 2019 Solstice Literary Magazine Annual Literary Contest.
-He is at work on a collection of short stories called Mexpocalyptic Tales.
-His novel, Old California Strikes Back, a memoir of growing up Native/Xicano-Anglo and a fantastic tour reclaiming the myths of Mexican California, will be published in 2023 through FlowerSong Press.
+He is at work on a collection of short stories called Plurality.
+His novel, Old California Strikes Back, a mix of the reality of growing up mixed-raced and of a fantasy tour of California with the head of Joaquin Murrieta will be published in 2023 through FlowerSong Press. www.scottrussellduncan.com